pinot-contrib/pinot-docs/users/user-guide-query/querying-pinot.md

 # Querying Pinot

-## DIALECT
+## SQL Dialect

-Pinot uses **Calcite SQL** Parser to parse queries and uses **MYSQL\_ANSI** dialect.
-You can see the grammar [here](https://calcite.apache.org/docs/reference.html).
+Pinot uses the **Calcite SQL** parser to parse queries and uses **MYSQL\_ANSI** dialect.
+You can see the grammar [in the Calcite documentation](https://calcite.apache.org/docs/reference.html).

 ## Limitations

-Pinot does not support Joins or nested Subqueries and we recommend using **Presto** for queries that span multiple tables.
-Read [Engineering Full SQL support for Pinot at Uber](https://eng.uber.com/engineering-sql-support-on-apache-pinot/) for more info.
+Pinot does not support joins or nested subqueries.
+We recommend using **Presto** for queries that span multiple tables.
+For more information, see [Engineering Full SQL support for Pinot at Uber](https://eng.uber.com/engineering-sql-support-on-apache-pinot/).

-No DDL support.
+There is no DDL support.
 Tables can be created via the [REST API](https://docs.pinot.apache.org/users/api/pinot-rest-admin-interface).

-### Identifier vs Literal
+## Identifier vs Literal

 In Pinot SQL:

-* **Double quotes(")** are used to force string identifiers, e.g. column name.
+* **Double quotes(")** are used to force string identifiers, e.g. column names
 * **Single quotes(')** are used to enclose string literals.
+If the string literal also contains a single quote, escape this with a single quote e.g  `'''Pinot'''` to match the string literal `'Pinot'`

 Mis-using those might cause unexpected query results:

-E.g.
+e.g.

 * `WHERE a='b'` means the predicate on the column `a` equals to a string literal value `'b'`
 * `WHERE a="b"` means the predicate on the column `a` equals to the value of the column `b`

+If your column names use reserved keywords (e.g. `timestamp` or `date`) or special charactesr, you will need to use double quotes when referring to them in queries.

 ## Example Queries

-* Use single quotes for literals and double quotes (optional) for identifiers (column names)
-* If you name the columns as `timestamp`, `date`, or other reserved keywords, or the column name includes special characters, you need to use double quotes when you refer to them in the query.

-### **Simple selection**
+### Selection

 ```
 //default to limit 10